You have questions. We have answers.

-- The third and final phase is knows as the remodeling phase.
+The third and final phase is known as the remodeling phase.
 This important phase may take up to 12 months or longer to complete.
-The remodeling phase is characterized by the body’s attempt to reorganize the disorganized scar tissue that was laid down during the repair and regeneration phase.
-In other words, the body is attempting to the make scar tissue come as close in quality to the original tissue as possible.
+The remodeling phase is characterized by the body’s attempt to reorganize the disorganized scar tissue laid down during the repair and regeneration phase.
+In other words, the body is attempting to make scar tissue come as close in quality to the original tissue as possible.

 Will my insurance cover my care at Inner Balance Institute?